JSC-4/MicroBlaze_GPIO/README.md

 1. When launched in SDK from Vivado, make sure the hw wrapper folder can be seen in the projext explorer window.
 2. File->new->application project.
 Name the project and ensure the target harware is the same as the hw wrapper.
    In the next window pick Hello World template and finish.
-3. Go to the helloworld.c file from the application project folder, in the src folder.
-To show the "Hello World" print multiple times, it can be put in an infinite for or while loop.
+3. Go to the helloworld.c (can change the name to something more appropriate) file from the application project folder, in the src folder.
+To read GPIO three steps need to be done.
+1) Initialise the GPIO, 2) Set data direction,
+   3) Read data.
+Various online documents can describe this in detail, such as Xilinx's Writing Basic Software Application.
-4. Click program FPGA, then after right click the application project folder then run as->launch on hardware (GDB).
+4. Once this is done click program FPGA, then after right click the application project folder then run as->launch on hardware (GDB).
+If using the UART terminal see this step the below.
 5. Set up a serial terminal with the settings:
 	COM Port: Check device manager
 	Board Rate: 9600